rcrowther/django-taxonomy/README.md

 Con
 - No multiparent (node map) option
 - Poor at finding descendant Term elements, so poor the functionality has not been implemented
+- There's pages of README for 300 lines

 If you want the standard, get [TreeBeard](https://github.com/django-treebeard/django-treebeard).
 If you are building a shopping site, you want an MPTT or maybe Treebeard's PathTree implementation.
 This is not that app.